 Please stop and meet Josh.
 He will gladly perform an insurance review for you.

-Murray State Bank is warning consumers not to fall victim to phishing scams related to the Target data breach.
+Murray State Bank is warning consumers not to fall victim to phishing scams.
 Phishing attacks use spoofed e-mails and fraudulent websites designed to fool recipients into divulging personal financial data.
 By hijacking the trusted brands of banks, online retailers and credit card companies, phishers are able to convince recipients to respond to them.

 To avoid becoming the victim of a phishing scam, Murray State Bank offers the following tips:

 - If you have responded to an email, contact your bank immediately so they can protect your account and your identity.